isar/isar/docs/docs/links.md

 }
 ```

-This works because we did not change the name of the link (`teacher`) so Isar remembers it from before.
+This works because we did not change the name of the link (`teacher`), so Isar remembers it from before.

 ```dart
 final biologyTeacher = Teacher()..subject = 'Biology';